Walking into the complex plane to "order" better time integrators: Constructing a higher order time integrator

 where $k$ is real.
 Taking the real part on both sides, we get

 If the true solution to our differential equation and its initial condition are known to be real-valued at real time points, then we have $y(t+\Delta t) = \textbf{Re}(y(t+\Delta t))$ and taking the real part of the solution at the end of complex path results in 3rd order accurate numerical solution.
-This formulation, allowing the error to be purely imaginary at $O(\Delta t^3)$ has fewer constraints on the coefficients, which must now satisfy the following relaxed conditions:
+This trick of enforcing purely imaginary error at $O(\Delta t^3)$ produces a system with fewer constraints on the coefficients.
+The coefficients must satisfy the following relaxed conditions:

-There are many paths satisfying these equations.
-Of the 3rd order paths in Fig \ref{fig:pathslinear} that were found to satisfy the linear order conditions, the top and bottom (cyan and brown) paths also satisfy the 3rd order nonlinear order conditions.
-We ran convergence tests for various nonlinear problems listed in Section \ref{subsec:numericalresults}, and demonstrated 3rd order accuracy with those paths (Fig \ref{convergence_all}).

-In this subsection, we have derived paths in the complex plane that satisfy the order conditions for scalar non-autonomous differential equations.
-A natural follow-up question is whether these paths return the same order for vector valued non-autonomous differential equations, expanding our result to systems of differential equations and partial differential equations.
-Butcher showed in \cite{butcher2009fifth} that the order conditions for scalar non-autonomous differential equations are the same as those for vector valued differential equations up to order 4.
-As the paths derived here are of order 3 or less, they hold for systems of differential equations and partial differential equations as seen in the next subsection.
-To construct a fifth order or higher complex path, we would need extract the necessary order conditions using Butcher's rooted tree approach \cite{butcher2009fifth}.